On this page:

 - Continuous battery management system.
 Whether the bus is in operation or being charged, each bus is equipped with a system that automatically disengages a battery cell with abnormal behavior to avoid any other battery cells from being possibly damaged.

-CTA's two new, all-electric buses, the first of their kind to be added to our fleet and used as part of daily service.
+Our all-electric 700-series buses, the first of their kind to be added to our fleet and used as part of daily service.

 Interior view of one of the new electric buses.
 To ensure consistency in the customer experience and across the fleet, some aspects of the new bus design appear similar to the rest of the fleet.
 There are, however, a few new things we're testing for consideration on future bus orders.

 One of the more subtle differences on the new buses is new, lightweight seating designed and built to withstand heavy-duty use.
 These seats reduced the weight of each bus about 400 lbs. compared to other seat models previously considered.